curriculumio/arduino/keyboard-instrument.md

 	}
 }
 ```
 Before actually playing a tone, make sure your buttons can read values correctly.
-Inside `void loop()` use `Serial` to print the value of the unimplemented `getKey()` function. `getKey()` will return an `int` which represents the first position in the `buttons` array whose button is depressed.
+Inside `void loop()`, use `Serial` to print the value of the `getKey()` function. `getKey()` does not yet exist, but it will eventually return an `int` which represents the first position in the `buttons` array whose button is depressed.
 ```c
 void loop() {
 	Serial.println(getKey());
 }
 ```
-To implement the `getKey()`function use the native function `digitalRead()` to check the state of each pin in `buttons`.
-Check each one to see if it is `HIGH` and return the index of that pin.
-If no pin in `buttons` is high return a $-1$ to indicate that no button is currently pressed.
+To implement the `getKey()`function, use the native function `digitalRead()` to check the state of each pin in `buttons`.
+Check each pin, and if one is `HIGH`, return the index of that pin.
+If no pin in `buttons` is high, return a $-1$ to indicate that no button is currently pressed.
 ```c
 int getKey() {
 	for (int i = 0; i < 5; i++) {